aghozlane/pcm/README.md

 # You can then provide this configuration like this:
 nextflow pcm.nf  --in example/example_proteome.faa --out result -w work/ -with-singularity pcm.img -c nextflow_global.config -profile singularity
 ```
-In the profile singularity profile, I indicate where is the container with  process.container.
+In the profile singularity, I indicate where is the container (with process.container).
 I mount data directory with singularity.runOptions (the path are here indicatives).
-I selected the type of scheduler with executor and our cluster option here the qos and the partition for slurm will hubbioit.
+I select the type of scheduler (with executor) and our cluster option: the qos and the partition for hubbioit.

 ## Results